esharps/EmCoded-Android/README.md

 # EmCoded-Android
-Code running Android app Coded by Em
+Code editing app that Em coded

 How to Use (MVP)
 ------------------------------